Overview of the Canadian work permit

 Types of work permits

-There are two types of work permit: open work permit and employer-specific work permit.
+There are two types of work permit: open work permit and employer-specific or restricted work permit.

 Open work permits allow temporary workers to work for an eligible employer.
 Eligible employers are those that: